Clinical Training

 The Duke Family Studies Program and Clinic, an innovative training model that incorporates live-observed supervision facilitated by a two-way mirror and computer console feed.
 With teams of learners and weekly systems-based didactics, trainees acquire invaluable techniques and perspective on family system dynamics and pathology.
 This rotation occurs weekly for 12 months.

 Second-year CAP fellows devote their time to outpatient child psychiatry.
-Fellows benefit from core clinical experiences at the Child and Development and Behavioral Health Center (CDBH), Duke Autism Clinic, school based mental health (COPE) program, and continue their work in the Psychosocial Treatment Clinic.
+Fellows benefit from core clinical experiences at the Child and Development and Behavioral Health Center (CDBH), Duke Autism Clinic, school based mental health (COPE program), and continue their psychotherapy training for at least ½ day per week.

-Additionally, second-year fellows participate in a wide range of specialty clinics and enjoy the freedom to explore interests and develop expertise through electives.
-Fellows have spent time in a range of Duke clinics, community clinics and clinics embedded within local schools.
-Advanced psychotherapy training is available in Trauma Focused CBT, individual and family based treatment of eating disorders, Parent Management Training, Parent-Child Interaction Therapy, and Acceptance and Commitment Therapy among others.
+Our program offers numerous elective opportunities that facilitate in-depth learning and give fellows the freedom to explore interests and develop expertise.
+In addition to the training experiences offered at the sites below, past fellows have pursued advanced psychotherapy training in Trauma Focused CBT, individual and family based treatment of eating disorders, and Parent Management Training.
 Fellows can also bolster their skills as clinician educators via advanced training and mentorship.
 Finally, many fellows dedicate time to pursuing research projects via a structured research elective.

 A sample second year fellow schedule is included below, illustrating the amount of flexibility we ensure fellows have to pursue their individual interests: